How Arts Help Kids Build Creativity, Teamwork, and Critical Thinking

 3. Community Partnerships with Schools

-Local artists, cultural centers, and libraries can partner with schools to provide real-world exposure and mentorship for kids.
+Local artists, cultural centres, and libraries can partner with schools to provide real-world exposure and mentorship for kids.

 Challenges in Promoting Arts Education

-2. Overemphasis on Standardized Testing – Focus on math and literacy sometimes overshadows creativity.
+Overemphasis on Standardised Testing – Focus on maths and literacy sometimes overshadows creativity.

 Practical Strategies for Schools